unahouExosite/docs/rpc/README.md

 ##lookup

-Look up a Resource ID by alias, owned Resource ID, or share activation code.
+Look up a Resource ID by alias, owned Resource ID, or share activation code under the client specified in `<ClientID>`.

 ```
 {
     "procedure": "lookup",
     "arguments": [
+        <ClientID>,
         "alias" | "owner" | "shared",
         <alias> | <ResourceID> | <Code>
     ],
     "id": 1
 }
 ```

+* `<ClientID>` is the client id under which to lookup a resource.
+(Please note: an earlier previous form of `lookup` that omitted this argument is deprecated and should not be used.)

 * If the first argument is `"alias"`, the second argument is a string alias, or `""` to look up the caller client's Resource ID.